Anser canagica

 Status: Accidental in spring.

-Documentation: An adult was found dead by NGPC staff at Harvard WPA, Clay Co 17 Mar 1997 (Brogie 1998).
+Documentation: A moribund adult was found by NGPC staff at Harvard WPA, Clay Co 17 Mar 1997 (Brogie 1998).

 Taxonomy: The genus Chen was recently lumped with genus Anser based on genetic studies (Chesser et al 2017).